 - Vibe: Loud, high-energy, relentlessly convenient

 - Transport: Easy.
-Bukit Bintang MRT and the monorail are both here.
+Bukit Bintang MRT and the monorail stop are both here.

 Chinatown (Petaling Street): For Budget Travelers Who Like a Little Chaos

-- Best for: Budget stays, local food, travelers who like texture over polish
+- Best for: Budget stays, local food, travelers who prefer texture over polish

 - Vibe: Gritty, packed, and genuinely old-school

 - Transport: Moderate.
-Pasar Seni LRT is nearby, but ride-shares take longer to reach you in narrow streets.
+Pasar Seni LRT is nearby.

 Petaling Street is grimy.
 I mean that in the best way.
 The covered walkway has stalls packed tight, an uncle fans smoke from a clay pot stove on the corner, and it looks like how old KL felt before the towers went up.